Chinese punctuation: Ellipsis

+Two-em dash

 Similarly, the two-em dash is written so that it occupies the space of two em dash characters in the center of the line.
 There should be no breaking in the line.
 To represent the two-em dash character ([⸺]), one can write two consecutive em dashes ([——], U+2014 U+2014).
 Chinese dash is 破折號 (pòzhéhào, Break/Fold Mark).